Communism in Poland: Post-war years (1945-1950)

-This all came with the support of the Catholic Church.
-The then-Primate of Poland August Hlond actively worked to push Germans out of positions within the church and the newly acquired land in tandem with the Party, but asserted its autonomy when it held a Mass in 1945 attracting up to four million people.
-This independence also allowed the Church to establish its own institutions such as schools, but also enabled it to undermine the state by supporting anti-PPR organizations.
-After the 1947 Polish parliamentary election, the PPR felt secure enough to begin targeting its only major rival for control within the country, imprisoning eighty-one priests in 1948 and seizing church properties two years later.
+Much of this came about through the support of the Catholic Church.
+The then-Primate of Poland August Hlond actively worked to push Germans out of positions within the church and the newly acquired land in tandem with the Party, while simultaneously asserted the church's autonomy by holding a Mass in 1945 which attracted up to four million people.
+This assertion of independence allowed the Church to establish its own institutions such as schools, as well as enabling it to undermine the state by supporting anti-PPR organizations.
+After the 1947 Polish parliamentary election, the PPR felt secure enough to begin targeting its only major rival for control within the country, by imprisoning eighty-one priests in 1948 and seizing church properties two years later.

 Post-Stalin

 Poland was one of the first Warsaw Pact countries to abandon the totalitarianism of Stalin's regime, in part due to the stronger nationalist ideas present within it.
 Krushchev emphasized the continued role of communism - but in a new, revitalized form - whereas Gomulka's government established their position as being one serving the interests of Poland.

 With Krushchev now serving as leader of the USSR, having delivered his secret speech in 1956, anti-Stalinist ideas began to spread as resentment boiled over into the first of several protests in Poznań at the Stalin Factory (ZiSPO).
 Its workers and many residents of the city all marched towards the city center on June 28 in expression of their many grievances such as wage cuts, demanding to meet with party leaders - leaders who did not show up.
 Further incensing the crowd, they stormed the prison and seized its weapons as well as freeing many inmates before descending upon the radio station.
 The Politburo approved action by Marshal Rokossovsky to send 10,000 troops in to quell the revolt, resulting in 73 deaths as order was restored to the city.
 Unrest still lingered within a population desperate for reform, leading the PPR to elevate Gomułka as the new leader to assuage the population.

 During this period, some Polish academics and philosophers, including Leszek Kołakowski, Tadeusz Kotarbiński, Kazimierz Ajdukiewicz, and Stanisław Ossowski, tried to develop a form of "Polish Marxism", as part of the revisionist Marxist movement.
 These efforts to create a bridge between Poland's history and Marxist ideology were mildly successful, especially in comparison to similar attempts elsewhere in the Eastern Bloc.
 But they were stifled by the regime's unwillingness to risk stepping too far in the reformist direction.